boazbk/tcs/lec_04_code_and_data.md

 In fact, as we explore in the exercises below, this is the case for _most_ functions.
 Hence  functions that can be computed in a small number of lines (such as addition, multiplication, finding short paths in graphs, or even the $EVAL$ function) are the exception, rather than the rule.

-![All functions mapping $n$ bits to $m$ bits can be computed by NAND-CIRC programs of $O(m 2^n/n)$ lines, but most functions cannot be computed using much smaller programs.
-However there are many important exceptions which are functions such as addition, multiplication, program evaluation, and many others, that can be computed in polynomial time with a small exponent.](../figure/map_of_size.png){#size-bounds-fig .class width=300px height=300px}

 > # {.remark title="Advanced note: more efficient representation" #efficientrepresentation}
 The list of triples is not the shortest representation for NAND-CIRC programs.